Here’s a look at who might replace Boris Johnson as UK Prime Minister

 Liz Truss

+The foreign secretary made her leadership ambitions known in The Telegraph on Sunday.
+At the heart of her leadership bid is a pledge to cut taxes “from day one,” to tackle the cost-of-living crisis.

-The foreign secretary, who has made her leadership ambitions known in recent years, could now be in pole position.
-Liz Truss voted Remain in 2016, but has since become one of the loudest Euroskeptic voices in the government, which many chalk up to her desire for the top job.
+Liz Truss became the chief negotiator with the European Union on the UK’s Brexit deal in December 2021 and has held multiple cabinet positions.
+Since voting Remain in 2016, she has since become one of the loudest Euroskeptic voices in the government, which many have chalked up to her desire for the top job.

 She has a formidable and dedicated team around her — some of whom previously worked in Number 10 — which has been producing slick videos and photos of her looking thoroughly statesmanlike.
 She has apparently attempted to channel former Prime Minister Margaret Thatcher, wearing a headscarf while driving a tank, and her role in fronting the response to Russia’s invasion of Ukraine has also heightened her public profile.